Shubhradeepp/Ai-Chatbot/README.md

 ﻿# Ai-Chatbot
 Welcome to AI Chat Bot Created By Shubhradeep
-Google Gemini Integration with Node.js [Gemini X Node,js] Using Gemini AI API (model: "gemini-1.5-flash")
+Google Gemini Integration with Node.js [Gemini X Node.js]

+Using Gemini AI API (model: "gemini-1.5-flash")
 You can use this service as an AI Content Generator or AI Chat Bot.